ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

 receive control from the system and provide an environment for the application program.

-As “Process Initialization” in the processor supplement mentions, the interpreter receives control in one of two ways.
+The interpreter typically receives control in one of two ways.
 First, it may receive a file descriptor to read the executable file, positioned at the beginning.
 It can use this file descriptor to read and/or map the executable